-To set up a cell with locked references in a formula, select the cell, navigate to the Formula bar, and type the formula you need, using dollar signs in front of the row and column references.
+To set up a cell with locked references in a formula in Microsoft Excel, select the cell, navigate to the Formula bar, and type the formula you need, using dollar signs in front of the row and column references.
 For example, =$A$1-$B$1, where A1 and B1 are the cells with values.
 Finally, press Enter.

 Let’s look at a few methods for accomplishing this.